 Ricardo Calderon, DePaul University, Chicago, IL.

 “Hello, my name is Ricardo Calderon.
 I have just transferred from DePaul and am working towards getting a Bachelor’s degree in Information Technology.
 I chose this particular field because I love the fact that you have to continue to learn the new material in this field.
 My current objective is to receive a job relating to Information technology while I do my school work so I can apply what I have learned.
-This year has been going really well and I’am hoping to graduate by 2020.”
+This year has been going well and I’m hoping to graduate by 2020.”